-Students and parents completed a Technology Inventory Survey in July 2020, for the 2020-2021 School Year.
-All students enrolled at Benway School will be provided a device shall the need arise to participate in Virtual Learning.
-In an extenuating circumstance, that prevents a student the ability to utilize technology, or there is a safety concern, other learning modes will be provided and communication and support will be planned accordingly.
-Access to WiFi will be coordinated in conjunction with student’s home districts to ensure equitable access to Virtual Instruction.
+All students enrolled at Benway School will be provided a device to participate in Virtual Learning.
+In an extenuating circumstance that prevents a student the ability to utilize technology or there is a safety concern, other learning modes will be provided, and communication and support will be planned accordingly.
+Access to WiFi will be coordinated in conjunction with students’ home districts to ensure equitable access to Virtual Instruction.

-- Demographic profile: All 75 students currently enrolled at Benway have an Individualized Educational Plan (IEP) are sent as out-of-district placements.
+- Demographic profile: All 70 students currently enrolled at Benway have an Individualized Educational Plan (IEP) and are sent as out-of-district placements.

 - All components of this plan are individualized based on student/family needs.

 - 95% of the families are known to speak/read English.

 - 90% of the families are known to have access to computing technology which includes internet access.